The Major and Minor in Spanish

 Number of Units

-Eight units are required, not including SPAN 101, 102, or 201 but may include the SIP.
+Eight units are required, not including SPAN 101, 102, or 201 but which may include the SIP.
 No more than two of these units can be earned during study abroad.
-No more than three units total may be earned off campus through any combination of study abroad, AP, IB, transfer credits or inter-institutional enrollment.
-Although a student may take any number of courses at the 200 (intermediate) level, no more than two of these courses may count toward the major.
+No more than three units total may be earned off campus through any combination of study abroad, AP, IB, transfer credits or inter-institutional enrollment

 Requirements

-• SPAN 301 Introduction to Hispanic Literature (prerequisite to all 400 level courses) and up to one additional 300-level course
+• SPAN 301 Introduction to Hispanic Literature (prerequisite to all 400-level courses)

-• Successful completion of Comprehensive Examinations during the Senior year
+• Successful completion of Comprehensive Examinations during the Senior year, most likely during the senior seminar.

 Units from Study Abroad

 1. The student who goes abroad AFTER having taken SPAN 301 may bring back one unit in hispanophone literature or culture, and another one in language or topics pertaining to the country/region; students on short-term programs may only bring back one unit.
+These units are typically classified as 400-level electives on an individual basis.
 That student must still take the Senior Seminar and enough 400-level courses on campus to complete the eight-unit requirement.

 2. The student who goes abroad BEFORE having taken SPAN 301 may bring back one unit in hispanophone literature or culture and another one in language or topics pertaining to the country and region; students on short term programs may only bring back one unit.
+These courses are counted in ways that fulfill requirements on an individual basis.
 Students must still take SPAN 301, the Senior Seminar, and enough 400-level courses to complete the eight-unit requirement.

 Spanish majors are expected to participate in a study abroad program and acquire a high proficiency of language skill.
 Spanish majors are encouraged to develop appropriate cognate programs in areas such as the Sciences, History, Political Science, Economics, Business, Music, Philosophy, Anthropology, Sociology, or International and Area Studies.